The Warren A. Guthrie Competition recognizes the university’s most outstanding public speakers.

 Students who are interested in competing in this year’s competition are encouraged to consider the following criteria as they prepare their speech.

-• You do not need to present on an academic subject, and in fact you may find it easier to craft a stirring speech about another one of your passions.
-Extracirricular, volunteer, and social justice experiences can all make for inspiring orations.
+- You do not need to present on an academic subject.
+In fact, you may find it easier to craft a stirring speech about another one of your passions.
+Extracurricular, volunteer, and social justice experiences can all make for inspiring orations.

 Remember to practice your talk before you record your final version.
 (Recording yourself as you practice is also a good way to identify where you can improve for the final recording that you submit!)